 Command of the Soviet forces is split between Zhukov in the centre (the 1st Belorussian Front), Marshal Ivan Stepanovich Konev in the south (the 1st Ukranian Front), and Marshal Konstantin Konstantinovich Rokossovsky in the north (the 2nd Belorussian Front).
 In Moscow, Stalin coordinates the movements of the three fronts.

-The attack across the Oder on to the Seelow heights begins at 5 a.m. on 16 April.
-Zhukov calls the confrontation the Red Army's "final hour of vengeance”.
+The advance across the Oder River begins at 5:00am on 16 April.
+Zhukov calls the confrontation the Red Army's "final hour of vengeance".
 However, the offensive is poorly executed, takes longer than expected, and results in heavy casualties.

 Over one million shells are fired against the German positions in one of the largest artillery barrages in history.
-The barrage is followed by human wave onslaughts of Soviet troops.
-After three days and the loss of 30,000 Red Army soldiers the German line is broken.
+The barrage is followed by a ferocious ground assault.
+After three days and the loss of 30,000 Red Army soldiers the German line is broken, allowing the Soviet forces to converge on Berlin.
+They march under the slogan, "There will be no pity.
+They have sown the wind and now they are harvesting the whirlwind."

 The three and a half million civilians that remain in the city are caught in crossfire.
 Nearly 110,000 German soldiers and civilians die during the battle.
 A further 134,000 are taken prisoner.
 About 130,000 women are raped.